PsiQ/bartiq/docs/limitations.md

 - using user-defined functions instead of sympy expressions

-However, all these methods introduce additional complexities.
-In the end, a person writing the algorithm needs to make a call, whether they want to have an expression that's very complicated and accurate or rather one that might have some minor issues, but is much easier for a human to understand and analyze.
+However, all these methods introduce additional complexities which may or may not be appropriate for a given use-case.
+Ultimately, bartiq does not provide any native approach for dynamic definition of estimators based on circuit topologies, so users are responsible for such decision-making prior to compilation.

 ## Non-trivial port sizes

-Right now bartiq does not support expressions for port sizes, only constants and symbols.
-It can be somewhat circumvented by introducing `local_variables`, but it's not elegant solution and might cause some unforseen issues in the compilation process.
+Right now bartiq does not support use of arbitrary expressions for input port sizes, but rather requires input port sizes to be constant or defined by as a single parameter.
+In the case that this isn't sufficient, it can be somewhat circumvented by introducing `local_variables`, but it's not elegant solution and might cause some unforeseen issues in the compilation process.
+Please reach out to a `bartiq` core developer if you are interested in this use-case and we will support you as needed.

 ## Qubit counts

-While getting a size of a particular register in bartiq is simple, getting the full qubit count needed for a given algorithm is currently not something that bartiq natively supports.
-There are subtelties involving counting ancilla qubits, deciding which qubits need to be allocated at the same time, etc., which need to be taken into account.
+While finding the size of a particular port/register in bartiq is simple, getting the full qubit count needed for a given algorithm is currently not something that bartiq natively supports, and rather requires such expressions to be defined by user-provided expressions.
+This is because there are typically subtleties involving counting ancillary qubits which are difficult or impossible to automate, such as algorithmic design choices concerning clean or dirty qubit reuse, etc.

-You might have noticed that we have `qubits` as one of the cost types, but unfortunately, it's not being used in any meaningful way yet.
+(N.B. we hope to support automatic qubit cost tabulation in the future, and so have included `qubits` as one of the native cost types, although at present it's not being used in any meaningful way.)

 ## Keeping track of where given register is being used

-Bartiq operates on "ports and connections" and it does not have a concept of "qubits registers".
+Bartiq operates purely on ports and connections between routines and hence does not have a concept of persistent qubits registers which exist beyond a single connection.
 This gives more flexibility in connecting routines and not having to deal with qubits allocation and deallocation.
-However, it also means that answering a question like: "Tell me which subroutines used given qubit register" is impossible with bartiq.
+However, it also means that it is not natively possible to query whether the qubits referenced by a given connection correspond to any persistent quantum register or variable.